brycewray/hugo-site/content/posts/2019/10/its-about-food-not-decor.md

 I **will** occasionally offer observations **about** SSGs, including how to install and use them, because I'm interested in them and, I gather, many of you readers are, too.

 But I won't take sides again.
 At least, not overtly.
-(That is: those of you who like to peek at source code will be able to figure it out readily enough---if you care, which I'm guessing you don't.)
+(That is: those of you who like to peek at source code will be able to figure it out readily enough --- if you care, which I'm guessing you don't.)

 In the last few months, I wrote several posts about switching or not switching around in the SSG arena.
 I portrayed each choice almost as  something to be carved in one's arm as a ritual, an undying commitment.